Table of Contents

 processing the file.

-call.
-This is not really the same as return
+Notice that return call.
+This is not really the same as return in

 execution of the current function immediately, and to return a value to

-takes a pure value and wraps it inside IO
+is, return takes a pure value and wraps it inside IO.
+Since every

 Let's try running the program.
 We've got a file named